Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Asymptotic combinatorics of semi-standard Young tableaux

 Observe that this example of semi-standard Young tableau constitutes not just one $\Delta$-monomial, but in fact it represents a whole specific {\em family} of $\Delta$-monomials which are labelled by all possible column exponents $* \geqslant 1$.
 Of course, the row lengths, or equivalently and what is clearer, the differences of row lengths, may, as already seen, be expressed in terms of these exponents:

-One should also remember from the theorem on p.~\pageref{exact-decomposition} that the total number of primes in any considered $\Delta$-monomial should be constant equal to $m$, a condition that can now be read here as:
+One should also remember from Theorem~\ref{exact-decomposition} that the total number of primes in any considered $\Delta$-monomial should be constant equal to $m$, a condition that can now be read here as:

 in this equation, each exponent $a_{1, 2, 3, \dots, i-1, \lambda}$, $i \leqslant \lambda \leqslant \kappa$, is multiplied by the sum $1 + 2 + 3 + \cdots + i-1 + \lambda$ of its lower indices, an integer which equals the total number of primes in the determinant $\Delta_{ 1, 2, 3, \dots, i-1, i}^{ 1, 2, 3, \dots, i-1, \lambda}$, so that the total number of primes in the power $\big[ \Delta_{ 1, 2, 3, \dots, i-1, i}^{ 1, 2, 3, \dots, i-1, \lambda} \big]^{ a_{ 1, 2, 3, \dots, i-1, \lambda }}$ is indeed equal to the product: